June 13th, 2019 on KELOLAND Living

-Lunch is Served has been serving up brown bags lunches since 2006, and on June 20th they’ll be serving up some competition for local celebrity chefs at the Celebrity Sandwich Battle.
+Lunch is Served has been serving up brown bags lunches since 2006, and on June 20th they’ll be serving up some competition for local celebrity chefs at the Celebrity Sanwich Battle.

 Kenny Anderson and Ashley Thompson are with the South Dakota Peach Festival.
 They are here to get our taste buds excited and tell us why we should head to the fairgrounds in Sioux Falls this weekend.